 Suitable for existing PayPal users

-There’s a reason PayPal is a household name.
+There’s a reason PayPal – traditionally one of the most well-known and highly regarded providers of merchant accounts for ecommerce businesses – is a household name.
 And, while its virtual terminal is undeniably one of PayPal’s lower profile services, it still showcases the power and simplicity that’ve made the global powerhouse’s reputation.
 Its transaction and activity tracking capabilities are among the best, while its reports are easy to read and interpret.
 There’s also plenty to love about no setup or monthly fees, on top of flat, understandable, and transparent per transaction rates.

 While all businesses can benefit from PayPal’s brand power, its virtual terminal is best-suited to small merchants.
 We’d also recommend this virtual terminal if you’re an existing PayPal user – you’ll receive quicker payouts, and see your hard-earned takings straight away in your PayPal account.